HARD AND SOFT PASTELS

 Using pastels is considered a form of painting.
 This is because the pastels themselves are made up of the same pigments as paint, only delivered in a different medium.

-Hard pastels are sticks of pigment compressed with a higher ratio of dry binder.
+Hard pastels are sticks of pigment compressed with a higher ratio of the dry binder.
 Though the colors are slightly less bright, they allow for more precise lines and retain fine detail better than soft pastels.

 Soft pastels are sticks of pigment compressed with a dry binder.
 These pastels create bright soft looking paintings because they contain the least amount of binder.
 They blend easily and require gently handling as well as framing under glass or spray fixative to preserve the painting's integrity.